MansurIsakov/angular-webview-starter/README.md

 # Webview Starter

 Webview Starter is a project template designed for use across all webview projects.
-To get started, fork this project and configure your new project according to the provided [documentation](https://spaceneobank.atlassian.net/wiki/spaces/FT/pages/2979070107/Bitbucket+Settings).

 ## Environments